kaushiks-info/credit-risk-modelling-dashboard/README.md

 A compact, modern, machine-learning–driven dashboard that predicts **default probability**, **credit score**, and **risk rating** using key financial and behavioral inputs.

-Built with a clean dark UI, finance-style visualization, and a compact layout for quick credit assessment.

 ---

 ## 📸 UI Screenshot